MadelineJC/EnvironmentalVariability_Repo/README.md

 # EnvironmentalVariability_Repo
-This repository contains scripts and data to replicate “**Environmental variability can promote parasite diversity within hosts and transmission among hosts**”, by Madeline Jarvis-Cross (madeline.jarvis.cross@mail.utoronto.ca) and Martin Krkošek (martin.krkosek@utoronto.ca).
+This repository contains scripts and data to replicate “**Environmental variability can prolong parasite co-occurrence within hosts and promote transmission among hosts**”, by Madeline Jarvis-Cross (madeline.jarvis.cross@mail.utoronto.ca) and Martin Krkošek (martin.krkosek@utoronto.ca).

-In this project, we use mathematical models and simulations to ask how environmental variability may affect the viability and longevity of within-host parasite diversity and among-host transmission.
+Here, we use mathematical models and simulations to ask how environmental variability may affect the viability and longevity of within-host parasite diversity and among-host transmission.

 ---